 IKEA believes that working for the good of the environment through sustainability is another facet of achieving the broader good for all people and is compatible with its vision to provide a quality product at a low price that is affordable for people with ordinary incomes and young consumers.
 As Mikael Ohlsson, IKEA president and chief executive officer, implied in the IKEA Group Sustainable Report 2012, IKEA’s stately new “People and Planet Positive” initiative aims to inspire consumers to live in more sustainable homes.

 The United States is another example of the need to apply sustainability to IKEA’s chain supply processes.
-One IKEA goal was to reduce store waste by 90 percent.
+One IKEA goal was to reduce store waste by 90%.
 Most other manufacturers have tried to achieve this by increasing product prices, but IKEA did not because of its restrictive policy to provide low-priced products to its consumers.
-The solution, then, was shortening the supply chain, which meant building stores next to stations to decrease transportation costs from the factory to the stores.
+So, the solution was to shorten the supply chain, which meant building stores next to stations to decrease transportation costs from the factory to the stores.
 This concept is known as “eliminating the middleman.”

-The “eliminating the middleman” strategy meets well with IKEA’s sustainability practice to reduce Carbon emissions and apply sustainability to their product transportation process.
+The “eliminating the middleman” strategy meets well with IKEA’s sustainability practice to reduce Carbon emissions and apply sustainability to its product transportation and chain supply.

 Applying sustainability to IKEA’s design process aligned with Birkeland’s definition of design for sustainability as:

-- Responsible: Redefines project goals with a focus toward basic needs, social equity, and environmental justice.
+- Responsible: Redefines project goals with a focus on basic needs, social equity, and environmental justice.

-- Synergistic: Creates positive feedback between different function elements.
+- Synergistic: Creates positive feedback between different functional elements.

 - Contextual: Re-evaluates design conventions and concepts to participate in social transformation.